microsoft/azure-pipelines-extensions/README.md

 ## Contact Information

-Extensions authored by **Microsoft** publisher are supported by Microsoft.
-The following extensions authored by **Microsoft DevLabs** publisher are not supported by Microsoft.
+Extensions authored by the **Microsoft** publisher are supported by Microsoft.
+The following extensions authored by the **Microsoft DevLabs** publisher are currently supported by Microsoft partner **Solidify**.

-- Terraform
-- Optimizely
-- Google Analytics

-To report a problem with a DevLabs extension, create an issue in this repository.
+* **Terraform**.
+The Terraform extension has a new home at https://github.com/microsoft/azure-pipelines-terraform.
+To report a problem with the Terraform extension, create an issue in that repository.
 The maintainers of this repository will review and respond to the issue.

-You can also report problems or share feedback about DevLabs extensions on [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html).
+* **Optimizely**.
+This extension has been deprecated and is no longer maintained or supported.
+* **Google Analytics**.
+This extension has been deprecated and is no longer maintained or supported.